TheAwkwardAdult/life-of-an-awkward-adult/2018-04-27-Apathy-and-Entropy.md

-A open letter to all girls out there.
+A open letter to all woman out there.